 - Best-practice solutions for common use cases like managing secrets, authentication, and observability are all built-in.

-Building advanced backend applications is often done in teams and there are great benefits that come with a collaborative development process.
+Building advanced backend applications is often done in teams and a smooth collaborative development process is often key to move quickly.
 Encore makes it easy to collaborate faster with shorter feedback loops, thanks to its built-in collaboration features:

-- Automatically generate API documentation for all your APIs.
+- Get automatically generated API documentation for all your APIs.

-- Integrate with GitHub to automatically set up each pull request as a preview environment.
+- Integrate with GitHub to automatically set up an ephemeral preview environment for each pull request.

 - Generate type-safe API frontend clients out of the box.